Tanilba Bay

 Table Chart PROFILE FAQ

-Health performance in Tanilba Bay is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Tanilba Bay is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Critical health challenges are evident across Tanilba Bay, with a range of health conditions impacting both younger and older age cohorts.
-The rate of private health cover is very low at approximately 49% of the total population (~1,639 people), compared to the national average of 55.7%.
+Tanilba Bay faces significant health challenges, as indicated by AreaSearch's assessment.
+The prevalence of common health conditions is notable across both younger and older age cohorts.
+Private health cover is very low, at approximately 49% of the total population (around 1,639 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.

-The most common medical conditions in the area are arthritis and mental health issues, affecting 11.7 and 10.2% of residents respectively.
-Meanwhile, 56.8% of residents declare themselves completely clear of medical ailments, compared to 59.3% across Rest of NSW.
-The area has 28.2% of residents aged 65 and over (949 people).
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 11.7% and 10.2% of residents respectively.
+Conversely, 56.8% of residents report being completely clear of medical ailments, compared to 63.3% in Rest of NSW.
+Working-age population faces notable health challenges with elevated chronic condition rates.
+The area has a higher proportion of seniors, at 28.0% (942 people), compared to 23.4% in Rest of NSW.
+Health outcomes among seniors present some challenges, broadly aligning with national rankings for the general population.

 Frequently Asked Questions - Health